OpenLMLab/LEval/README.md

 <a name="why"></a>
 ## Why LEval
-With the support of GPT-4 and Claude for longer context inputs (e.g. 32k or 100k), an increasing number of researchers are exploring the long-range modeling capabilities of language models, including training new long-range language models (LRLMs) from scratch or extending existing LLMs to longer context windows.
+With the support of GPT-4 and Claude for longer context inputs (e.g. 32k or 100k), an increasing number of researchers are exploring the long-context modeling capabilities of language models, including training new long-context language models (LRLMs) from scratch or extending existing LLMs to longer context windows.

 Recent work has remarkably improved the performance of open-source large language models on datasets like MMLU, CEval, GSM8K, and BBH.
 Unfortunately, achieving good performance on longer contexts like GPT-4 and Claude still poses a significant challenge.
 We also found that fine-tuning the model on long sequences (16k or 32k) seems to be helpful for extending dialogue history (e.g.: ChatGLM2 and LongChat).
 However, the task of reasoning over lengthy documents through multiple rounds of queries remains challenging, especially considering not using retrieval-based approaches.

-We have noticed a lack of a good benchmark for evaluating LLMs' long-range modeling abilities.
+We have noticed a lack of a good benchmark for evaluating LLMs' long-context modeling abilities.
 Therefore, we have collected zero-shot test samples in various tasks and domains to construct **LEval** benchmark.
-Our work aims to encourage the open-source community to explore better long-range language models.
+Our work aims to encourage the open-source community to explore better long-context language models.

 <a name="eval"></a>
 ## How to Evaluate on LEval